steventblack/ad-blocker/README.md

 1. (Optional) Set a limit on the Zone Transfer rules to restrict it to your LAN
 1. (Optional) Set a limit on the source IP rules to restrict it to your LAN

-The Domain Name _must_ be `null.zone.file` and the Serial Format must be set as `Date` as that is what the updater script expects.
+The Domain Name _must_ be `null.zone.file` and the Serial Format _must_ be set as `Date` as that is what the updater script requires.
 The Master DNS Server should have the same IP address as your Synology device.
-(This will be overwritten later.)
+(Don't fret over this; it will be overwritten later.)

 ## Script Installation
 1. SSH as the administrator to the Synology device